minprog/cs50x-1718-1819/practice/loopy/loopy.md

 ## For a while

-Did you know you can always translate for loops into while loops and vise versa?
+Did you know you can always translate `for` loops into `while` loops and vise versa?
-Try to change to `for` loop into a `while` loop for the following C program:
+Try to change the `for` loop into a `while` loop for the following C program:

     #include <stdio.h>